Bond bear ETFs post best week in two months

-NEW YORK (Reuters) - Exchange-traded funds that bet against the U.S. Treasuries market enjoyed their best week in at least two months as longer-dated yields posted their biggest weekly rise since March in a global bond market sell-off this week.
+NEW YORK, May 1 (Reuters) - Exchange-traded funds that bet against the U.S. Treasuries market enjoyed their best week in at least two months as longer-dated yields posted their biggest weekly rise since March in a global bond market sell-off this week.

 Among these “inverse” ETFs favored by bond bears, the ProShares Short 20-plus Year Treasury ETF rose 5.6 percent this week for the largest such gain since mid-February.